pdbperks/altair8800/README.md

 On reboot, the emulator will have a clear memory.
 If you load a program (A, 3 clicks B) it will load the sample program given in the Altair manual.
 If you have saved your own program then that will be loaded.
+Use (A, 5 clicks B) to revert to the sample program.
 You can toggle a trace feature for the contents of the Accumulator (A, 4 clicks B) which is useful for debugging.
 I have added a program at memory address 0x10 (16) to demonstrate JNZ op code.
 I have also changed the memory addresses used by the sample program so that data examples are preloaded with the code: